 Some Thoughts on Harry Potter

 Ginny Weasley: Yes, I love her.
 Yes, she is a good character despite what the more militant H/Hr shippers seem to think.
-Especially when you realize there are other ways to read her character post Chamber of Secrets that could potentially make her even more interesting then Hermione. (specifically, one angle that I'm thinking about for a later fanfic, is that after the Chamber Ginny becomes a Death Seeker).
+Especially when you realize there are other ways to read her character post Chamber of Secrets that make her even more interesting then Hermione. (specifically, one angle that I'm thinking about for a later fanfic, is that after the Chamber Ginny becomes a Death Seeker).
 She's feisty, fiery, powerful, and from the sounds of it a good leader in her own right.
 Yes, she will be in many of my stories.
 Yes, I think they're substance to her and Harry's relationship that goes beyond her original crush on the legend.
 I will defend her from bashing - don't expect me to engage in that.
 Don't like that?
 The door's that way.
 Fair warning.

 Ron Weasley: Good, bad, I admit I don't really notice.
 Ron just never grabbed me very much as a character, I don't know why.
 He was always...kind of there, if you know what I mean, like some sort of required third wheel.
 He just seemed kind of bland to me, which might have made his more negative traits stick out more.
 I have certain reasons why I don't think he's good for Hermione (or her for him for that matter), but for the most part he'll be in the background of my stories.

 The Deathly Hallows: I liked this when I first read it.
 But after I came back to it several times, I realized that there were more things that I didn't like, though they're different things then most, it seems.
 Firstly, the biggest one of my complaints...the way Harry has to walk into the forest and die.
 What defeats Voldemort?
 Courage, justice, honor or a noble sacrifice in battle?
 No. A glorified suicide.
 That's all it is.
 And that leaves me feeling kind of sick inside because I don't see how Harry committing suicide was supposed to save everyone.
 That and the way his parents seem to encourage it doesn't seem heartwarming.
 It's creepy!
 Harry is implied to have great power, but that's tossed aside to have him just walk into Voldie's wand and expect that to solve everything.
-That's not how dictators work, it feels unsatisfactory regarding Harry as a character and just exists to deliver a handfisted message about Death - one that I think the books would be better without.
+That's not how dictators work, it feels unsatisfactory regarding Harry as a character and just exists to deliver a handfisted message about Death.
 Voldemort is better as a power-hungry tyrant - not as some whimpering coward who's done everything not out of bigotry or sadism but because he's afraid of dying.
 Really?
 That's the guy we've been afraid of for the last six books?
 That just defangs him.
 Granted Voldemort was never the most intelligent big bad out there but at least his raw cruelty was threatening!
 Also, the Deathly Hallows themselves seem kind of forced into the narrative at the last minute (to the point where I can't help but wonder if they were in the original draft of the book) and I really don't get their purpose in the overall story arc.

 Dumbledore: Ah, Dumbledore.
 I don't like you very much, I confess.
 You can't be both the Infallible Chessmaster and a flawed human being, and yet I can't remember a single instance in the books where you made a serious misjudgment (outside of Sirius's death, and really, his apology for that made no goddamned sense to me either) regarding anything.
 Really?
 So the Great Albus Dumbledore is literally never wrong?
 For the love of god.
 It also bothers me because of your sit-and-do-nothing-until-the-last-dying-second policy, which is really inapplicable in any similar situation but only works because Voldemort has the mentality of a six year old.
 I admit I'm harder on you then Snape because you get no criticism from any in-universe character, despite being just if not more damaging of your students in the way you handle them.
 I can't help but wonder if you were very kind to Harry over the years to ease your conscious of the fact that you were preparing him to die.